-and permanently enjoin Defendants from enforcing the compelled disclosure requirements in M.C.L. §§ 28.724a(1)-(4), 28.725(1)-(3), (7)-(8), (10)-(13), 28.725a(3)-(5), (7)-(8), and 28.727(1)-absent the individualized, periodic determination described above.
+and permanently enjoin Defendants from enforcing the compelled disclosure requirements in M.C.L. \$ 28.724a(1)-(4), 28.725(1)-(3), (7)-(8), (10)-(13), 28.725a(3)-(5), (7)-(8), and 28.727(1)-absent the individualized, periodic determination described above.

-- H. Violation of Plea Agreements (Count VI): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that for individuals who pled guilty, retroactively imposing SORA 2021 for life or for a longer term then in effect at the time of the plea violates the terms of the plea agreements the state made in violation of the Due Process Clause; and permanently enjoin Defendants from enforcing SORA 2021 against John Does A, B, C, D, E, and Mary Roe and the plea bargain subclass for a term longer than that in effect at the time of the registrant's plea. - I. Sex Offender Registration of People Who Did Not Commit Sex Offenses (Count VII): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that subjecting John Doe A and the non-sex-offense subclass to registration as sex offenders under SORA 2021 violates the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the U.S. Constitution; and permanently enjoin Defendants from enforcing SORA 2021 against Mr. Doe

-A and the non-sex-offense subclass absent a judicial determination, in accordance with the standards applicable under M.C.L. § 769.1(13), that they have committed an offense that "by its nature constitutes a sexual offense against an individual who is a minor," M.C.L. § 28.722(r)(vii), and are therefore subject to registration under that provision.
+- H. Violation of Plea Agreements (Count VI): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that for individuals who pled guilty, retroactively imposing SORA 2021 for life or for a longer term then in effect at the time of the plea violates the terms of the plea agreements the state made in violation of the Due Process Clause; and permanently enjoin Defendants from enforcing SORA 2021 against John Does A, B, C, D, E, and Mary Roe and the plea bargain subclass for a term longer than that in effect at the time of the registrant's plea. - I. Sex Offender Registration of People Who Did Not Commit Sex Offenses (Count VII): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that subjecting John Doe A and the non-sex-offense subclass to registration as sex offenders under SORA 2021 violates the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the U.S. Constitution; and permanently enjoin Defendants from enforcing SORA 2021 against Mr. Doe A and the non-sex-offense subclass absent a judicial determination, in accordance with the standards applicable under M.C.L. § 769.1(13), that they have committed an offense that "by its nature constitutes a sexual offense against an individual who is a minor," M.C.L. § 28.722(r)(vii), and are therefore subject to registration under that provision. - J. Vagueness (Count IX): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that SORA 2021 is unconstitutionally vague, and permanently enjoin Defendants from enforcing SORA 2021's unconstitutionally vague provisions against Plaintiffs and the primary class, and from enforcing the internet reporting requirements against John Doe H and the post-2011 subclass.

-- J. Vagueness (Count VIII): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that SORA 2021 is unconstitutionally vague, and permanently enjoin Defendants from enforcing SORA 2021's unconstitutionally vague provisions against Plaintiffs and the primary class, and from enforcing the internet reporting requirements against John Doe H and the post-2011 subclass. - K. Compelled Admission of "Understanding" SORA 2021 (Count IX): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that requiring registrants to sign an Explanation of Duties Form and a Michigan Sex Offender Registry Mail-in Update Form stating that they understand their registration duties under SORA 2021 violates the protection against compelled speech of the First Amendment to the U.S. Constitution; and permanently enjoin Defendants from requiring Plaintiffs and the primary class to attest that they understand their obligations under SORA 2021. - L. Reporting Requirements Restricting Speech and Association (Count X): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that SORA 2021's provisions for reporting and making public registrants' email addresses and internet identifiers, M.C.L. §§ 28.725(2)(a), 28.727(1)(i), 28.728, violates Plaintiffs' freedom of speech protected under the First Amendment to the U.S. Constitution; and permanently enjoin Defendants from requiring Mr. Doe H and the post-2011 subclass to report their email addresses or internet identifiers, and from making public any email addresses or internet identifiers. - M. Sex Offender Registration of People With Non-Michigan Convictions and Adjudications (Count XI): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, (1) that determining the sex offender registration requirements for Mary Doe, Doe G, and the non-Michigan offense subclass absent pre-deprivation notice and a pre-deprivation opportunity to be heard violates the Due Process Clause of the Fourteenth Amendment, and declare what process is due in order to impose sex offender registration requirements on them, and (2) that imposing harsher sex offender registration requirements on Mary Doe, Doe G, and the non-Michigan offense subclass than are imposed on people with Michigan convictions violates the Due Process Clause, Equal Protection Clause, and
+- K. Compelled Admission of "Understanding" SORA 2021 (Count IX): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that requiring registrants to sign an Explanation of Duties Form and a Michigan Sex Offender Registry Mail-in Update Form stating that they understand their registration duties under SORA 2021 violates the protection against compelled speech of the First Amendment to the U.S. Constitution; and permanently enjoin Defendants from requiring Plaintiffs and the primary class to attest that they understand their obligations under SORA 2021. - L. Reporting Requirements Restricting Speech and Association (Count X): Declare, pursuant to 28 U.S.C. §§ 2201 and 2202, that SORA 2021's provisions for reporting and making public registrants' email addresses and internet identifiers, M.C.L. §§ 28.725(2)(a), 28.727(1)(i), 28.728, violates Plaintiffs' freedom of speech protected under the First Amendment to the U.S. Constitution; and permanently enjoin Defendants from requiring Mr. Doe H and the post-2011 subclass to report their email addresses or internet identifiers, and from making public any email addresses or internet identifiers. - M. Grant Plaintiffs and all class members their costs of suit, their attorneys' fees and costs as permitted under 42 U.S.C. § 1988, and any other costs or expenses allowed by law. - N. Grant such other relief as justice requires.